 Testing: Generally, 80% of each unit is spent completing labs, games, and activities to learn material.
-Then, there's a quiz, which contains 3 standards.
-Kids get their grades the next day, study for 1-2 days, then take the test over the same 3 standards.
-After that, students can complete retests in Canvas.
+Then, there's Test 1, which contains around 3 standards.
+Kids get their grades the next day, study for 1-2 days, then take Test 2 over the same 3ish standards.
+After that, students can complete optional Retests in Canvas.
 I take the highest grade from these (see the graphic above).